Eileen Chang: United States

-In 1955, Chang moved to America and sought a job as an English writer, but was unsuccessful.
+In 1955, Chang moved to America, struggling to become an English writer.
 Her work was rejected by publishers many times.
-Chang's move from Hong Kong to the U.S. in the 1950s marked an important turning point in Chang's literary career as she had gone from being a famous author to an ordinary writer.
+Chang's move from Hong Kong to the U.S. marked an important turning point in her literary career.

-In 1960s, Chang was constantly searching for new job opportunities, particularly ones that involved translating and writing screenplays.
+In the 1960s, Chang was constantly searching for new job opportunities, particularly ones that involved translating or writing screenplays.
 Chang once tried to adapt a screenplay for Hollywood with Chinese elements, but was unsuccessful because the agent thought the role had too much content and psychological changes.
-Chang became a U.S. citizen in 1960 and headed to Taiwan for more opportunities, returning to the U.S. in 1962.
+Chang became an American citizen in 1960 and headed to Taiwan for more opportunities, returning to the United States in 1962.

-Betrayal is an overarching theme that permeates Chang's later works, notably her English essay "A Return to the Frontier" (1963) and one of her last novels Little Reunions (2009).
-Compared to her previous works, there are many more tragedies and betrayals in her writings later on in her life.
+Betrayal is an overarching theme in Chang's later works, notably in her English essay "A Return to the Frontier" (1963) and one of her last novels Little Reunions (2009, published posthumously).
+Compared to her previous works, there are many more tragedies and betrayals in her writings later in her life.

+In 1962, when she resided in San Francisco, Chang started writing the English novel The Young Marshal based on the love story between the Chinese general Zhang Xueliang and his wife, Zhao Yidi, with an aim to break into the American literary world.
+However, due to the multitude of Chinese names and complex historical background in the book, her editor gave a poor evaluation of the initial chapters, which greatly undermined Chang's confidence in the writing.
+With her interest in Zhang Xueliang waning, she abandoned the story.
+In 2014, Eileen Chang's literary executor, Roland Soong, managed to have the unfinished novel published, with a Chinese translation by Zheng Yuantao.

-As soon as Chang arrived in America, she began to write three novels based on her life: The Fall of the Pagoda, The Book of Change, and Little Reunions.
-In 1963, Chang finished her English semi-biographical novels, The Fall of the Pagoda and The Book of Change.
+In 1963, Chang also wrote two novels based on her own life: The Fall of the Pagoda and The Book of Change.
 Both were believed to be her attempts to offer an alternative writing style to mainstream America; she did not succeed.
-The full-length novels were not published until 2010, 15 years after her death.
-These three novels revived Chang's fame and bought renewed attention on her works.
-In 1966, Chang had a writing residency at Miami University in Oxford.
+The full-length novels were not published until 2010.

+In 1966, Chang had a writing residency at Miami University in Oxford, Ohio.
 In 1967, Chang held a short-term job at Radcliffe College.

-In 1969, upon the invitation of Shih-Hsiang Chen (陳世驤 Chén Shìxiāng), a professor of Oriental Languages at the University of California, Berkeley, Chang became a senior researcher at the Center for Chinese Studies of Berkeley.
-She researched the special terms used by the Chinese Communists as well as on Dream of the Red Chamber.
-In 1971, Professor Chen died, and Chang subsequently left her position at Berkeley.
+In 1969, upon the invitation of Shih-Hsiang Chen, a professor of Oriental Languages at the University of California, Berkeley, Chang became a senior researcher at the Center for Chinese Studies of Berkeley.
+Her research topics included Chinese Communist terminology and the novel Dream of the Red Chamber.
+In 1971, the year Chen died, Chang left her post at Berkeley.
 In 1972, Chang relocated to Los Angeles.
-In 1975, she completed the English translation of Shanghai Flowers, a celebrated Qing novel written in Wu Chinese by Han Bangqing.
-Among her papers retrieved from the University of Southern California, the manuscript for the translated English version was found after her death and published.
+In 1975, she completed the English translation of The Sing-song Girls of Shanghai, a late Qing novel written in Wu Chinese by Han Bangqing.
+The manuscript for the translation was found among her papers at the University of Southern California and published posthumously in 2005.